BRAFTOVI Hard capsule Ref.[8687] Active ingredients: Encorafenib

 LVD defined as symptomatic or asymptomatic decreases in ejection fraction has been reported when encorafenib is used in combination with binimetinib.
 It is recommended that left ventricular ejection fraction (LVEF) is assessed by echocardiogram or multi-gated acquisition (MUGA) scan before initiation of encorafenib and binimetinib, one month after initiation, and then at approximately 3-month intervals or more frequently as clinically indicated, while on treatment.
 If during treatment LVD occurs, see section 4.2 of binimetinib SmPC.

 The safety of encorafenib in combination with binimetinib has not been established in patients with a baseline LVEF that is either below 50% or below the institutional lower limits of normal.
-Therefore, in these patients, binimetinib should be used with caution and for any symptomatic left ventricular dysfunction, Grade 3-4 LVEF or for absolute decrease of LVEF from baseline of ≥ 10%, binimetinib and encorafenib should be discontinued and LVEF should be evaluated every 2 weeks until recovery.
+Therefore, in these patients, binimetinib should be used with caution and for any symptomatic left ventricular dysfunction, Grade 3-4 LVEF decrease or for absolute decrease of LVEF from baseline of ≥10%, binimetinib and encorafenib should be discontinued and LVEF should be evaluated every 2 weeks until recovery.

 Haemorrhage

 Haemorrhages, including major haemorrhagic events, can occur with encorafenib (see section 4.8).
 The risk of haemorrhage may be increased with concomitant use of anticoagulant and antiplatelet therapy.
-The occurrence of Grade ≥3 haemorrhagic events should be managed with dose interruption or treatment discontinuation (see Table 3 in section 4.2) and as clinically indicated.
+The occurrence of Grade ≥3 haemorrhagic events should be managed with dose interruption or treatment discontinuation (see Table 4 in section 4.2) and as clinically indicated.

 Ocular toxicities

-Ocular toxicities including uveitis, iritis and iridocyclitis can occur when encorafenib is administered.
+Ocular toxicities including uveitis, iritis, and iridocyclitis can occur when encorafenib is administered.
 RPED has also been reported in patients treated with encorafenib in combination with binimetinib (see section 4.8).

 Patients should be assessed at each visit for symptoms of new or worsening visual disturbance.
 If symptoms of new or worsening visual disturbances including diminished central vision, blurred vision or loss of vision are identified, a prompt ophthalmologic examination is recommended.
-If, uveitis including iridocyclitis and iritis occurs during treatment, see section 4.2.
-If during treatment patient develops RPED or RVO, see section 4.2 of binimetinib SmPC for guidance.

 QT prolongation

-QT Prolongation has been observed in patients treated with BRAF-inhibitors.
-A thorough QT study to evaluate the QT prolongation potential of encorafenib has not been conducted.
 Overall, results suggest that single agent encorafenib has the potential to cause mild increases in heart rate.
 Across pooled combination studies of encorafenib and binimetinib at the recommended doses and a single-agent encorafenib study, results suggest that encorafenib has the potential to result in small increases in QTc interval (see section 5.1).

+There are insufficient data to exclude a clinically significant exposure dependent QT prolongation.
 Due to the potential risk for QT prolongation, it is recommended that serum electrolytes abnormalities, including magnesium and potassium, are corrected and risk factors for QT prolongation controlled (e.g. congestive heart failure, bradyarrhythmias) before treatment initiation and during treatment.
 It is recommended that an electrocardiogram (ECG) is assessed before initiation of encorafenib, one month after initiation, and then at approximately 3-month intervals or more frequently as clinically indicated, while on treatment.
 The occurrence of QTc prolongation can be managed with dose reduction, interruption or discontinuation with correction of abnormal electrolytes and control of risk factors (see section 4.2).

 New primary malignancies